mdoutt98/WordFrame/README.md

 <img src="https://github.com/mdoutt98/WordFrame/assets/101009895/8ba73410-1aad-41b2-892a-2332c15786f7" width="20%">

-WordFrame is a captivating and challenging web-based word puzzle game.
+WordFrame is a web-based word puzzle game.
 It offers a unique word-guessing experience where players interact with a grid of scrambled letters to form words.
+WordFrame has over 600+ solution sets for improved replay value.

 ## Game Description
-In WordFrame, players are presented with a 5x5 grid filled with scrambled letters.
-Each day, four new words are chosen and their letters are randomly distributed across the grid.
-The player's task is to reorganize these letters to form the correct words.

-The game's interface includes draggable tiles and slots where these tiles can be placed.
-When a player drags a letter onto a slot, it grows to fill the slot, visually assisting in word formation.
-The words are formed around the edges of the grid, with each side representing one word.
-Adjacent sides share a common letter, adding an extra layer of complexity and fun to the puzzle.

-When a correct word is guessed, the font color of the tiles changes to teal, providing immediate feedback on the player's progress.
+The game board consists of a 5x5 grid with nine movable letter tiles in the center.
+Four corner tiles and three randomly selected tiles are revealed in their correct position.
+Swap the movable letter tiles by clicking on a pair of them.
+Unscramble the four words in the outermost slots within **two minutes** to solve the **WordFrame**!
+A reveal button was added to assist players with solving puzzles.

+## Software
+The React Client uses an api call to the Express Server to retrieve a random four word solution set (words, letter tiles, corner tiles, answer array).
+The api call occurs when the 'Start' or 'Play Again' buttons are pressed on one of the modal pop-ups.
+The retrieved data is used to position the 9 moveable tiles in the center of the gameboard, the four fixed corner tiles, and three randomly revealed tiles.

 ## Technologies Used
 <p>